How to Apply for a Green Card After Winning Asylum

 • arrest records, if any; definitely see an attorney if you have any U.S. criminal record.

-In addition, you'll need to pay a fee for the application and biometrics (fingerprinting).
+In addition, you will need to pay a fee for the application and biometrics (fingerprinting), unless you qualify for a fee waiver.
 The latest fee amount and further instructions can be found at on the I-485 page of www.uscis.gov.

 USCIS Processing of Your Adjustment of Status Application

 The completed Form I-485 must be filed with the USCIS office having jurisdiction over your place of residence in the United States.
-You can pay any and all fees with a single check or with a credit card (in which case you must also file Form G-1450).
+You can pay any and all fees with a single check, bank draft, or money order, or by using a credit card (in which case you must also file Form G-1450).

 USCIS will inform you the time and location of your appointment for biometrics (fingerprinting and so forth).

-If your application is incomplete, USCIS could return the whole thing to you for refiling; or might follow up with a Request for Evidence (RFE).
+If your adjustment application is incomplete, USCIS could return the whole packet to you for refiling; or it might follow up with a Request for Evidence (RFE).

 Next, USCIS will call you for a personal interview.
-There, a decision will likely be made on your application (though USCIS might ask for further documents or follow-up instead).
-If you are approved, a green card will be sent to you some weeks later, and you'll be on your way to qualifying for U.S. citizenship.
+There, a decision will likely be made on your adjustment of status application (though USCIS might ask for further documents or follow-up instead).
+If you are approved for residency, a green card will be sent to you some weeks later, and you will be on your way to qualifying for naturalized U.S. citizenship.

-If you want to apply for adjustment of status as an asylee, you might wish to consult with an experienced U.S. immigration attorney for help.
+If you want to apply for adjustment of status as an asylee, you might wish to consult with an experienced U.S. immigration attorney.
 That's especially true if your country has been in the news lately, with word of a civil war or conflict having ended or conditions having otherwise improved.
-The attorney can assist you with the entire process and accompany you to your adjustment interview.
+The attorney can assist you with the entire immigration application process and accompany you to your adjustment interview at a USCIS office.

 NEED IMMIGRATION HELP ?